Mahboob-A/Algocode/README.md

 	"detail": "ok"
 }
 ```
 If you have received the response as `ok`, congratulation on creating your account on Algocode!

-You can now login to your account with the `login endpoint` mentioned above to get `access token`.
+You can now login to your account with the `login endpoint` mentioned above to get `access token` and head on to the `Step 02`.

 But in case you were not able to create account, please `raise an issue` and use the `ready to use account` instead.